 3. Outright cheating: SoC companies have been known to add code to the firmware of their SoCs.
 If these codes detect a benchmark test, they are designed to overclock the SoC to reach maximum performance.
 This way, they can get unrealistically high benchmark scores which they would then use for advertising.

-5. User perception: Sometimes average day to day use does not really reflect benchmark scores.
+5. User perception: Sometimes average day-to-day use does not reflect benchmark scores.
 It could be possible for a phone that did well in benchmarks to flop in real life.
-This has led to some distrust for benchmark scores.
+This has led to some distrust of benchmark scores.

-6. No account for CPU/OS load: Most phone are usually tested using the best possible conditions.
-They usually do not take into account what would happen if the storage of a phone if filled up to a certain point with several apps running in the background.
+6. No account for CPU/OS load: Most phones are usually tested using the best possible conditions.
+They usually do not take into account what would happen if the storage of a phone filled up to a certain point with several apps running in the background.

 Conclusion